-On our website (www.ohsaa.org) - click on "Respect the Game" on the right side of the screen) you will find Fair Play Codes for athletes, coaches, and fans, as well as additional information regarding parents' role in interscholastic athletics.
-The Respect the Game site also includes information about the Harold A. Meyer Sportsmanship Award and the Archie Griffin Sportsmanship Award.
+On our website, click on "Respect the Game" on the right side of the screen) you will find Fair Play Codes for athletes, coaches, and fans, as well as additional information regarding parents' role in interscholastic athletics.
 Please feel free to contact us with any additional questions.
-A direct link can be found by clicking on http://www.ohsaa.org/RTG/Resources/resources.htm
+A direct link can be found HERE.